160 Google Ranking Factors (Why Your Website is Dying)

-Many people don’t consider it as a ranking factor but it is.
-Suppose, the bounce rate is fluctuating so much in a small interval of time, whether it goes too high or too low, it definitely affects the ranking.
+Many people don’t consider it as a ranking factor, but it is.
+Suppose, the bounce rate is fluctuating so much in a small interval of time, whether it goes too high or too low, it definitely affects ranking.

 #81.
 Higher Click for Keywords

-Maybe the Click Through rate for keywords matters while showing the search engine results.
+Maybe the Click Through rate for keywords matters while showing search engine results.